jimrothstein/docs/tech_notes/310_R_notes.md

 function f, the g has the parent frame (aka calling environment) that is execution environment of f.
 DRAW Diagram

+**Parse** (TODO) Parse returns expression or creates ast structure?
-**Parse** Convert a string (character vector) into an R Expression (ie code), which is NOT a string.
+Convert a string (character vector, such as “x+y”) into an R Expression (ie code), which is NOT a string.
 Motivation is to setup R object for manipulation *before* evaluation.
 Parse(\*.R) removes comments.
 Note: after parsing, the result is NOT character(1), a string.

+*parse_expr()* returns string, given an expression (tip: should not do this often) Hadley 18.4

 **Deparse** converts an R Expression to a string (character vector) .